'FASD Informed' Mainstream School: Stage 4 Programme

 'FASD-informed practice' acknowledges the need to see beyond an individual’s presenting behaviours, to consider symptoms and to ask.....

-‘What does this child need?’
+‘What does this child or young person need?’

 rather than

-‘What is wrong with this child?’
+‘What is wrong with this child or young person?’

 We dig deep to tune into the child/ren that you support where we tailor our programme around the child's individual needs.
 We offer practical application of educational & therapeutic strategies to support the indoor and outdoor classroom where we tune into the central nervous system damage of children who has been exposed to alcohol in the womb.